 Financial aid also consists of helping in a way that doesn’t include money.
 For example, you could assist the friend at home with needed repairs or yard and housework.
 This will save her from having to pay someone else to do the work.
-Offer to pick her kids up from school or handle other errands so your friend can focus more of her attention on getting her finances in order.
+Offer to pick her children up from school or handle other errands so your friend can focus more of her attention on getting her finances in order.
 These efforts save time and money for a friend in need.
-If your friend needs someone to watch her kids while she goes on job interviews or to fill out financial assistance paperwork, offer to babysit them.
+If your friend needs someone to watch her children while she goes on job interviews or fills out financial assistance paperwork, offer to baby-sit them.
 Have your friend’s family over for dinner more often than usual, or bring over gifts of leftover food and snacks.
 Every bit of help can provide cost-saving measures and emotional support for your friend.
 Finally, keep your friend connected to the community.
 Financial difficulties can cause isolation and embarrassment.
 Encourage your friend to come along with you to social events.

 - Photodisc/Photodisc/Getty Images

 - What Factors Are Considered to Determine a Pell Grant Award?

 - How to Write a Letter for a 401(k) Hardship Withdrawal